Byron/gitoxide/cargo-features.md

 * **light** = *lean-cli* + *fast* + *gitoxide-core-organize*
     * crossplatform by nature as this comes with simplified log based progress
 * **small** = *lean-cli*
-    * As small as it can possibly be, no threading, no fast sha1, log based progress only, no cleanup of temporary files on interrupt
+    * As small as it can possibly be, no threading, no fast sha1, log based progress only, no cleanup of temporary files on interrupt, rust based zlib implementation.

 ### gitoxide-core